arrow-kt/arrow/arrow-site/docs/docs/patterns/monads/README.md

 The name of this pattern is **Monad**.

-In Arrow terms, a `Monad` can be formalized by the powers provided in an impl of the `Effect<F>` interface.
+In Arrow terms, a Monad can be implemented by means of the Effect interface.

-The `Effect` interface defines the ability to have a delimited scope in which a continuation can be used to complete the context or yield a value.
+The `Effect` interface defines the ability to have a scope in which a coroutine can be used to complete the context or yield a value.

 ```kotlin
 fun interface Effect<F> {